Do you have a guinea pig and are you wondering can guinea pigs eat grapes?

 Resveratrol is found in red grapes.

-Resveratrol enhances efficiency of the mitochondria (energy factories for the cell).
+Resveratrol enhances the efficiency of the mitochondria (energy factories for the cell).

 Resveratrol is antioxidant that also helps to remove toxins from the body.